HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 The overall quality setting or average bit rate will also impact encoding speed, with higher quality and bit rate settings significantly increasing the time required to complete encodes.

 You can improve encoding performance by using a faster video encoder, a faster encoder preset, and lowering the video quality or average bit rate.
-Where the highest quality and smallest file sizes are not a priority, hardware encoders may be a good choice on less powerful computers.
+Where the highest quality and smallest file sizes are not top priority, hardware encoders may be a good choice on less powerful computers.

 ### Resolution